Richard Kuklinski: Jimmy Hoffa

-In his 2001 HBO interview, Secrets of a Mafia Hitman, Kuklinski said he knew who killed former Teamsters union president Jimmy Hoffa.
+In his 2001 HBO interview, Secrets of a Mafia Hitman, Kuklinski said he knew who killed 62-year-old former Teamsters union president Jimmy Hoffa.
 Kuklinski did not claim any personal involvement in Hoffa's disappearance and presumed murder and did not identify any culprit.
 However, he later claimed he killed Hoffa.
 In his account, Kuklinski was part of a four-man kidnap team.
 They grabbed Hoffa in Detroit.
 While they were in the car, Kuklinski killed Hoffa by stabbing him with a large hunting knife.
 He said he drove Hoffa's corpse from Detroit to a New Jersey junkyard.
 It was placed in a drum, set on fire, and then buried in the junkyard.
-Later, fearing an accomplice might snitch, the drum was disenterred, placed in the trunk of a car, and compacted into a cube.
-It was sold as scrap metal along with hundreds of other compacted cars.
-It was shipped off to Japan to be used in making new cars.
+Later, fearing an accomplice might snitch, the drum was dug up, placed in the trunk of a car, compacted into a cube, and sold to Japan as scrap metal along with hundreds of other compacted cars.

-Deputy Chief Bob Buccino, who worked on the Kuklinski case, said "They took a body from Detroit, where they have one of the biggest lakes in the world, and drove it all the way back to New Jersey?
+Deputy Chief Bob Buccino, who worked on the Kuklinski case, said: "They took a body from Detroit, where they have one of the biggest lakes in the world, and drove it all the way back to New Jersey?
 Come on."
 Buccino added: "We didn't believe a lot of things he said."
-Former FBI Special Agent Robert Garrity stated Kuklinski's admission to killing Hoffa was "a hoax," and that Kuklinski was never a suspect in Hoffa's disappearance, adding "I never heard of him."
+Former FBI Special Agent Robert Garrity stated that Kuklinski's admission to killing Hoffa was "a hoax," and that Kuklinski was never a suspect in Hoffa's disappearance, adding: "I never heard of him."
 Anthony Bruno said he investigated Kuklinski's alleged involvement in Hoffa's disappearance but felt "[his] story didn't check out."
-He opined Kuklinski made the confession to "add extra value to his brand", and so, he omitted the story from his biography of Kuklinski.
+He opined Kuklinski made the confession to "add extra value to his brand", and omitted the story from his biography of Kuklinski.